JupiterOne-Archives/docs/knowledgeBase/APIs/alert-rule-schema.md

 ##### Tines Trigger

 If you opt to use a Tines alert action when you create a rule, J1 creates a webhook with the Tines URL you provided and pushes the data to that endpoint.
-You can to use any of the [Tines APIs](https://www.tines.com/api/actions/create) to configure the webhook action
+You can use any of the [Tines APIs](https://www.tines.com/api/actions/create) to configure the webhook action.

 ![](../assets/tines_webhook.gif)